Welcome From The Dean

 Students who choose to major in one of our departments or interdisciplinary programs will be well prepared to pursue graduate work in their particular disciplines, and our majors often serve students very well as "pre-professional" preparation, for those wishing to pursue graduate degrees in law, for example, or business, or even some aspects of the health sciences.
 Liberal Arts majors, too, seeking jobs immediately on completion of the bachelor's degree, are welcomed by many employers, as even a cursory examination of Fortune 500 CEO's educational backgrounds will reveal.

 The College of Liberal Arts is justly proud of its Wilson Advising Center.
 As you begin to make your decision about which major to pursue, we encourage you to consult with Wilson Advising, and to feel very free to speak with any professor or chairperson in the College as you shape your program of study.
 Materials available both through Wilson Advising and on the College's web site will be very helpful to you.
-The COLA includes some of the very best faculty in the United States, faculty who have achieved national and international reputations, in fields ranging from Anthropology to Women's Studies, as a result of their published work.
+The COLA includes some of the very best faculty in the United States, faculty who have achieved national and international reputations, in fields ranging from Anthropology to Gender and Sexuality Studies, as a result of their published work.
 I am personally delighted that those faculty typically teach at both the undergraduate and graduate level, and I encourage you to take advantage of the wealth of opportunity our faculty offer at every level.

 Christopher C. Hudgins